 What is Nearsightedness?

-Nearsightedness or myopia is a refractive error that makes distant objects appear blurry.
-It occurs when the eyeball is too long, or the cornea is too curved, causing light entering the eye to refract in front of the retina.
+Nearsightedness (myopia) occurs when the eyeball is too long, or the cornea is too curved.
+This causes light rays that enter the eye to refract in front of the retina.

 The doctor records the test results in a fraction format where the numerator is the standard test distance (20 feet).
-The denominator is the distance from which someone with normal vision can see an object, but they can only see the same object from 20 feet.
+The denominator is the distance from which someone with normal vision can see an object, but the patient can only see the same object from 20 feet.

 What are the Symptoms of Nearsightedness?